OISF/suricata/doc/userguide/rules/base64-keywords.rst

     base64_decode:bytes <value>, offset <value>, relative;

 The ``bytes`` option specifies how many bytes that should be decoded and made available for base64_data.
+The decoding will stop at the end of the buffer.

 The ``offset`` option specifies how many bytes to skip before the decoding should start.
 Bytes are skipped relative to the start of the payload buffer if relative is not set.